dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

     late-game strategies are still relevant.
     - engineering (change is cheap in the beginning and expensive towards the end of any project)

+# misc macbeth quotes/content

+- Fear "subjectifies" the object whereas love "objectifies" the other subject (leading to Hegel's self-consciousness)

+> "The dead man's knell \ is scarcely asked for who"

+> "There's no art to find the mind's construction in the face."

+> "Why do you dress me in (these?) borrowed robes?"

+> "Stars hide your fires, let not light see my black & deep desires."

+> "Strange things I have in head that will go to hand,
+>
+> which must be acted ere the may be scanned."

+### Justice, deadlocked in application

+> "He shall spurn fate, scorn destiny and bear
+>
+> His high hopes 'bove wisdom, grace & fear
+>
+> And you all know security is mortals greatest enemy"

+- being pigeonholed into a situation where injustice grows simply bc the collective burden is too great to be rectified and becomes deadlocked

+> Where nothing but who knows nothing is seen once to smile."

+> "Black Macbeth will seem as pure as snow." (when enacting justice,
+> its costs include causal turbulence, perhaps rendering its
+> application unjust, creating a deadlocked situation)

+- Macbeth (x) (Subjectivity and Being)
+  - death/murder and reevaluation of consensus reality (the tumultuous consequences resulting from displacement of power or disruption of order)
+  - using suggestion to plant ideas and subversive means to tend enmity or sow discord
+    - upending some beings' alignment with their world by leveraging ideas/dynamics previously unconsciouss to reorient their being/personality
+  - toying with a man's understanding of duty & accountability in relation to fate. (e.g. Macbeth's character *only* seemed capable of enacting what he did once he relinquished control to what he was duped into perceiving as fate)
+  - compartmentalization of a fictional character's perception of fate, duty and possibility.
+    - i.e. until information disseminates, the only character(s)
+      affected by the witches were Macbeth and Banquo. as the effects of the information spread, the characters realign themselves with what is considered fated or dutiful given the information at hand (those acting with/against Duncan and those acting with/against Macbeth).
+      - once Macbeth believes his fate is to be a king, then his duty becomes setting in motion what is necessary for a good reign, until he realizes it was also propheisied that his reign would end without an heir.
+      - once it is apparent that the cogs of fate have set in motion the disruption of Macbeth's power, his subjects near and far reorient themselves to setting in motion what is necessary to avoid Scotland/England's protracted suffering, given the hamartological implications of the murder/deceit necessary to apply justice.
+      - i.e. if the precedents in acting against the powerful are vile, any violent tactics that are imitated frequently may become normal for a period of generations
+    - this all implies that reconciling fate with justice strongly depends on how individuals and groups process their understanding of fate and justices, as well as the dissonance in both the consensus over what is/was fated and the consensus over any inequity to be rectified.
+      - if man is obligated to enact justice, how should he apply his energy towards inequities caused by fate:
+        - dreading that "might makes right", in the end...
+        - and that (in the setting of Hamlet) unless a supreme power was to emerge towards which people orient their obligations and sense of duty (or was thought generally inevitable to emerge), then it quickly becomes unclear:
+          - which interests people are obligated to defend
+          - how/whether their actions will be rewarded or punished